 - Manual Commands These enable you to change the status or mode of operation of a device immediately.
 For example, you can send a manual command to release a door's lock, or to switch a reader from card-only mode to card-and-PIN mode. - Scheduled Commands These cause commands to be executed at pre-defined times each day.
 For example, you could set up a scheduled command to start a video recording at the same time each day. - Trigger Commands A trigger command is executed only when a defined action takes place.
-For example, a CCTV camera could be switched to a specified Symmetry client when an alarm sensor is triggered, or doors can be unlocked on a fire alarm.
+For example, a camera could start recording when an alarm sensor is triggered, or doors can be unlocked on a fire alarm.
 Trigger commands are also known as conditional or "If, Then, When" commands.